Samsung/ONE-vscode/docs/Tutorial.md

 You need to open a folder (`File > Open Folder` menu) to start with ONE-vscode.
 After opening a folder, a [_workspace_ is constructed by vscode.](https://code.visualstudio.com/docs/editor/workspaces).

-The folder for ONE-vscode has the following files:
+The folder for ONE-vscode needs to have the following files:
 - Your model files
   - Tensorflow model file(*.pb, saved model or Keras model)
   - Tensorflow Lite model (*.tflite)